metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 Almost everything `netsh trace` can do can be also done with NetEventPacketCapture module.

-Inside `Scripts` folder there are sample `StartTrace.ps1` and `StopTrace.ps1` scripts which make use of NetEventPacketCapture module, you can use them to quickly start and stop packet capture.
+Inside `Scripts\Experimental` folder there are experimental `StartTrace.ps1` and `StopTrace.ps1` scripts which make use of `NetEventPacketCapture` module, you can use them to quickly start and stop packet capture.

 Keep in mind that both the `netsh trace` and `NetEventPacketCapture` generate an ETL file (Event Trace Log), problem in both cases is the lack of executable involved in traffic.